kafbat UI

 • Kraft mode + multiple brokers

-• Kafka w/ SSL
+• Kafka secured with SSL

 • Authentication